Rotate 2D Matrix by 90 Degrees

 Check if an array is a min heap

-Find the kth largest element in the array
+Find the minimum element in a sorted and rotated array

-Find the kth smallest element in the array
+Find the missing and repeated element in the given array